The Legal Analyst Synthesist

 I. INCENTIVES

 1. Ex Ante and Ex Post.
 A bank robber demands cash, and when the teller refuses the robber shoots a customer; the customer’s estate sues the bank.
 After the fact (ex post), you might think this bank should be liable for not obeying this demand to pay money in order to avoid this death, but before the fact (ex ante), you might think that such a liability rule in general would lead to more bank robberies and more hostages.
 It is tempting to have a rule to pay this victim, but perhaps not if such a rule applied everywhere would lead to many more victims.
+(Just perhaps, though; ex post thinking can be appropriate if the stakes in a particular case are high enough.)

 2. Efficiency.
-In a lawsuit, you have only so many days to file a brief, you must include all arguments you wish to make, and you must timely object to a judge’s ruling on admission of evidence or testimony.
+You have only so many days to file a brief, you must include all arguments you wish to make, and you must timely object to a judge’s ruling on admission of evidence or testimony.
 If you are late or fail to preserve your argument or objection, you are out of luck.
 Another example: we could eliminate all accidents if we had a 5 mph speed limit, but we would never get anything done.
-That is why we have a standard of negligence rather than strict liability in many tort realms; we want the right investment in safety, not an overinvestment in safety at the expense of other goals.
+That is why we have a standard of negligence rather than strict liability in many tort realms; we want the right investment in safety, not overinvestment in safety at the expense of other goals.
 A third example: we like to confer ownership of any item on someone, so that someone has incentives to use it and care for it.
 The common concept is efficiency, the minimization of costs in the long run.
 We put decisions and things in the hands of those who will value them the most, or who will suffer the most from their poor use.
 Design rules so that waste is minimized in the long run, even if some losses are suffered in individual cases.

 3. Thinking at the Margin.
 A tax on cigarettes will not dissuade everyone from smoking, true, but it will dissuade some people.
 Partisans in a dispute usually want all or nothing (in a land-use dispute, wanting either no airport at all, or no flight restrictions at all).
-But legal decision-makers may use marginal thinking to provide substantial benefit without so much restriction that substantial losses occur.
+But legal decision-makers may use marginal thinking to provide substantial benefits without so much restriction that substantial losses occur.
 (In the land use case, perhaps reduced flights at certain times of certain days.)

 4. Single Owner.
-Ask what would happen if an activity currently broken out between multiple people was entirely conducted by one person.
+Ask what would happen if an activity currently broken out between multiple people were entirely conducted by one person.
 Design a legal rule that replicates what such a single owner would do.
 The concept of general average in maritime law is that all the cargo and vessel owners share in the cost of items thrown overboard to prevent capsizing.

 7. Rents.
 In Farnsworth’s conception and I guess in economic literature, a “rent” is any wasteful activity undertaken to gain a prize, or “competition over the way some good thing ought to be distributed.”
 If there is a buried $1 million treasure and twenty groups each spend $500,000 trying to find and recover it, that is a social waste.
 I don’t see this definition anywhere in the legal literature; I am aware from antitrust law of a more limited definition of “rent,” namely the excess price charged by a monopolist over the marginal cost of the good.
 This chapter would be better titled simply “Waste.”
-In any event, one should design legal rules so they do not reward wasteful activity.
-A finders-keepers rule for buried treasure might produce such social waste, so grant rights to the first party that spends real money and don’t let a last-minute interloper swoop in to claim the trove.
+In any event, one can design legal rules so they do not reward wasteful activity.
+A finders-keepers rule for buried treasure might produce such social waste, so you might grant rights to the first party that spends real money and not let a last-minute interloper swoop in to claim the trove.

 II.
 TRUST AND COOPERATION